 Does this page answer your questions about Bangor Nursing & Rehabilitation?

-Adding to its profile, this facility also earned a grade of B+ for its nursing rating.
-This is a well above average score in this category.
+To complement its strong performance in other areas, we awarded this nursing home a grade of A for our inspections rating.
 There are many datapoints within this grade.
 Most of these subcategories relate to nurse staffing.
 This facility provided 0.4 hours of nursing care per resident per day.
 Finally, we also looked at some nursing quality measures in determining our nursing grades.
 This facility performed very well when it comes to minimizing its residents' major falls and pressure ulcers.
 We consider these areas to be good indicators of the quality of nursing care.

 Long-term Care Quality

 The final area we scored was long-term care, where this facility received a B-.
 Although this is its worst category score, this is still not a poor grade.
 Our long-term care ratings are more meaningful for patients requiring more traditional assistance associated with personal care.
 After considering the volume of care provided by nurses aids and other staff, we turned to the nursing home's vaccination record.
-We were optimistic to discover that this nursing home vaccinated 96.268654 percent of its residents for pneumonia.
-Finally, this nursing home was also able to limit hospitalizations.
-It had only 0.03 hospitalizations per one thousand long-term resident days, which is a remarkably low figure.
+We were concerned by the fact that this facility vaccinated just 86.33093 percent of its residents for pneumonia.
+Fortunately, this nursing home was able to limit hospitalizations.
+It had only 0.02 hospitalizations per one thousand long-term resident days, which is a remarkably low figure.

 Rating Over Time